MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-to-mtr-w.md

 # Migrate Surface Hub 2S to Microsoft Teams Rooms on Windows

-This article explains how to migrate Surface Hub 2S to the Microsoft Teams Rooms on Windows experience via a UWP app.
-This enables Surface Hub 2S devices to run the same software platform shipping on new Surface Hub 3 devices.
+If you have a Surface Hub 2S, you can migrate it to run the Microsoft Teams Rooms on Windows experience and bring HD video, audio, and content sharing to meetings of all sizes, from small huddle areas to large conference rooms.
+This enables Surface Hub 2S devices to run the same Windows 11 software platform shipping on new Surface Hub 3 devices.

 ## Background

 - Begin the migration process via the downloadable **Surface Hub 2S OS Migration Launcher - Microsoft Teams Rooms** app, which you can install directly on a Surface Hub 2S or remotely via Intune or other cloud management tools.

 > [!NOTE]
-> The Migration Launcher app is specifically for Surface Hub 2S devices transitioning from the Windows 10 Team edition OS to Microsoft Teams Rooms on Windows experience (comprised of the Windows 11 IoT Enterprise 22H2 OS running the Microsoft Teams Rooms application).
+> The Migration Launcher app is designed exclusively for Surface Hub 2S devices transitioning from the Windows 10 Team edition OS to the Microsoft Teams Rooms on Windows experience.
+It triggers the migration process under specific [prerequisite conditions](#prerequisites) and has no other functionality or user interface.
-Installing the Migration Launcher app on a Surface Hub 2S triggers the migration if the device meets the prerequisite conditions.
-The app provides no other functionality and no user interface.

 ### Migration Launcher app deletes OS and data